-Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol(s) Name of Exchange on Which Registered Common Stock, par value \$0.01 per share AGNC The Nasdaq Global Select Market Depositary shares of 7.000% Series C Fixed-to-Floating Rate Cumulative Redeemab Stock le Preferred AGNCN The Nasdaq Global Select Market Depositary shares of 6.875% Series D Fixed-to-Floating Rate Cumulative Redeemab Stock le Preferred AGNCM The Nasdaq Global Select Market Depositary shares of 6.50% Series E Fixed-to-Floating Rate Cumulative Redeemable Stock e Preferred AGNCO The Nasdaq Global Select Market Depositary shares of 6.125% Series F Fixed-to-Floating Rate Cumulative Redeemabl Stock e Preferred AGNCP The Nasdaq Global Select Market Depositary shares of 7.75% Series G Fixed-Rate Reset Cumulative Redeemable Preferred Stock AGNCL The Nasdaq Global Select Market Indicate by check mark if the registrant is a well-known seasoned issuer, as define Indicate by check mark if the registrant is not required to file reports pursuant to S Indicate by check mark whether the registrant (1) has filed all reports to be filed b period that the registrant was required to file such reports), and (2) has been subject to s Indicate by check mark whether the registrant has submitted electronically every months (or for such shorter period that the registrant was required to submit such files).
-Indicate by check mark whether the registrant is a large accelerated filer, an accele of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerg Large accelerated filer Non-accelerated filer Emerging growth company section 13 or 15(d) of the Act.
-Yes □ No □ y Section 13 or 15(d) of the Securities Exchang such filing requirements for the past 90 days.
-Yes the No □ cracket in the past 90 days are the past 90 days.
-Yes x No □ cracket filer, a smaller repeated filer, a smaller repeated filer, a smaller repeated filer, a smaller repeated filer. o □ ⊠ e Act of 1934 during the preceding 12 months (or for such shorter Yes × No □ l pursuant to Rule 405 of Regulation S-T during the preceding 12 porting company, or an emerging growth company.
-See definitions If an emerging growth company, indicate by check mark if registrant has elected r provided pursuant to Section 13(a) of the Exchange Act.
-Indicate by check mark whether the registrant has filed a report on and attestation not to use the extended transition period for com

-404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. 🗵

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. $\Box$

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).
+Securities registered pursuant to Section 12(b) of the Act:

+Title of Each Class Trading Symbol(s) Name of Exchange on Which Registered Common Stock, par value \$0.01 per share AGNC The Nasdaq Global Select Market Depositary shares of 7.000% Series C Fixed-to-Floating Rate Cumulative Redeemah Stock le Preferred AGNCN The Nasdaq Global Select Market Depositary shares of 6.875% Series D Fixed-to-Floating Rate Cumulative Redeemat Stock le Preferred AGNCM The Nasdaq Global Select Market Depositary shares of 6.50% Series E Fixed-to-Floating Rate Cumulative Redeemab Stock e Preferred AGNCO The Nasdaq Global Select Market Depositary shares of 6.125% Series F Fixed-to-Floating Rate Cumulative Redeemab Stock le Preferred AGNCP The Nasdaq Global Select Market Depositary shares of 7.75% Series G Fixed-Rate Reset Cumulative Redeemable Preferred Stock AGNCL The Nasdaq Global Select Market Securities Regis tered Pursu ant to Section 12(g) of the Act: None 2 Indicate by check mark if the registrant is a well-known seasoned issuer, as defin ed in Rule 4 05 of the Securities Act.
+Yes ⊠ No Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 o r 15(d) of the Act.
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports to be filed by Section 1 3 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing r equirements for the past 90 days.
+Yes s ⊠ No □ Indicate by check mark whether the registrant has submitted electronically ever ursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files) Indicate by check mark whether the registrant is a large accelerated filer, an accel of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emer ging growth company" in Rule 12b-2 of the Excha nge Act.
+Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller Reporting Company Emerging growth company If an emerging growth company, indicate by check mark if registrant has elected provided pursuant to Section 13(a) of the Exchange Act. \Box not to use th e extended transition period for compl ying with any new or revised financial accounting standards Indicate by check mark whether the registrant has filed a report on and attestation to ite mana gament's assessment of the affectivene ass of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public account If convirting are registered pursuant to Section 12(b) of the Act indicate by check ~ previously issued financial statements.
+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b). \square

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No x
+Yes 🗆 No 🗵